• Home

 At the end, you'll receive any missing Sacraments and be re-initiated into the Church.

-• RCIA Explained
+• OCIA Explained

-• RCIA is an invitation to come and see.
+• OCIA is an invitation to come and see.
 To look at what it means to be a Catholic Christian.
 To look at what it means to follow Jesus.
 To look at what changes of heart and mind must take place in your life if you wish to truly follow Jesus.

-RCIA is a spiritual journey.
+OCIA is a spiritual journey.
 Those seeking to become Catholic are asked to walk the journey of faith with members of the parish community.
 Discussions bring people together to share their experiences of God's love and presence in their lives and to grow in their understanding of God speaking to them through Scripture.

-RCIA follows the pattern of the early Church in establishing a longer process of conversion and initiation, to ensure all members are well-informed on the doctrines and practices of Christianity.
+OCIA follows the pattern of the early Church in establishing a longer process of conversion and initiation, to ensure all members are well-informed on the doctrines and practices of Christianity.
 Participants are given ample time to spiritually prepare themselves before making such an important decision.

-RCIA is not a class or a course of study.
+OCIA is not a class or a course of study.
 It is not a series of lectures on Catholic dogma and doctrine.
 It is, however, a conversion experience.
 It is hearing the good news that God loves us and is present to us today.
 It is the beginning of faith.

-The RCIA journey means growth and deepening our relationship with God in faith.
+The OCIA journey means growth and deepening our relationship with God in faith.
 It is always about conversion, about transformation, about falling in love with Jesus and sharing that love with our neighbors and the world.
 It is never about mere information, but you will learn so much!
 We invite you to join us in learning more about Catholicism and becoming Catholic.

 • Contact